Professional Development Committee

 The Promotion Preparation Subcommittee develops materials and documents that support officers in preparing for promotion review each year.

-Important Promotion Preparation and Readiness Links:
+Important Promotion Preparation Links: